daftfox/i-love-hue-2/README.md

 Two terminals should pop up setting up and starting both the client and server app.
 Have a cup of coffee while this takes place.
 Both apps should be up and running whithin ten minutes.

+### Starting a game
+If you want to run a game using the default server, no custom server url has to be supplied.
+It will automatically connect to `ws://timothy.fyi:8999`

+When supplying your own server url, be sure to use the `ws://` (websocket) prefix.

 ## Sketches
 ![Poster](images/poster.png)
 ![Sketch start screen](images/sketch_start-screen.png)